CS 314 Specification 2 - Implementing a Class - Mathematical Matrix

 Description: Implement a class that represents a mathematical matrix.
 You are implementing a stand alone class that is a new data type.

-Mathematical matrices are used to solve systems of linear equations.
 Matrices are used in applications such as physics, engineering, probability and statistics, economics, biology, and computer science. (especially in the area of computer graphics.
-Here is a page on how matrices are used to perform rotations on 3d objects in a graphics system. ) There is a course in the UT Math department that covers matrices, 340L, and most CS students take this course.
+One use of mathematical matrices is to solve systems of linear equations.
+Here is a page on how matrices are used to perform rotations on 3d objects in a graphics system. ) There is a course in the UT Math department that covers matrices, 340L, and many CS students take this course.
+Dr. Maggie Meyers and CS Professor Robert van de Geijn offer an online linear algebra with a programming component.

 Matrices appear in the following form:

-These matrices represent this system of linear equations:
+These matrices could represent this system of linear equations:

 x + 5y + 10z + 5w =